1995 Polish presidential election: Rejected candidates

+Campaign

 The two favorites throughout the course of the campaign were the leader of the post-communist SLD Aleksander Kwaśniewski and incumbent President Lech Wałęsa.
 Kwaśniewski ran a campaign of change and blamed the economic problems in Poland on the post-Solidarity right.
 His campaign slogan was "Let's choose the future" (Wybierzmy przyszłość).
 Political opponents challenged his candidacy, and produced evidence to show that he had lied about his education in registration documents and public presentations.
 There was also some mystery over his graduation from university.
 A law court confirmed that Kwaśniewski had lied about his record, but did not penalize him for it, judging the information irrelevant to the election result.
 Meanwhile, Wałęsa was a very unpopular President and some opinion polls even showed that he might not make it into the second round.
-He was challenged by other post-Solidarity politicians of all sides of the political spectrum ranging from liberal former Minister of Labour and Social Policy Jacek Kuroń to ultraconservative former Prime Minister Jan Olszewski.
+He was challenged by other post-Solidarity politicians of all sides of the political spectrum ranging from liberal former Minister of Labour and Social Policy Jacek Kuroń to conservative former Prime Minister Jan Olszewski.
 Rather than focusing on his presidency, he focused on his personal image as an everyday man turned international hero that was created for him while he was chairman of Solidarity.
 His campaign slogan was "There are many candidates but there is only one Lech Wałęsa" (Kandydatów jest wielu – Lech Wałęsa tylko jeden).